 Discovery and Assurance

-Discovery is the AI-exploratory phase.
-When you generate or refine a threat model, you are in Discovery mode.
+Generation is the AI-exploratory layer.
+When you generate or refine a threat model, you are using the generation layer.

 - The agentic pipeline uses LLM reasoning to identify assets, attackers, and trust boundaries